adambarreiro/docker-client-project/README.md

 - Missing some Docker API endpoints (only the required for the ubuntu-stats-app are available).
 - Security on websocket communication.
 - Vue code can be improved, specially the formatting of top command.
-- Make the app more generic: Allow more than 1 client, more containers, not only Ubuntu... etc.
+- Allow more than 1 container to be started.